-Implications of Collision Mortality - Population Models
+Implications of Collision Mortality - Predictive Population Models

-- 2.59 In the absence of pre-construction data and with no reference area, but with alarming numbers of raptors killed as a result of collision with turbines in the Altamont Pass Wind Resource Area researchers have turned to modelling population dynamics (Hunt et al. 1998, Thelander & Rugge 2000).
-The aim of this work is to investigate the annual rate of population change in golden eagles, the principal raptor of concern, in order to test whether the population is stable, increasing or decreasing and, ultimately, to determine whether the wind farms increase mortality, i.e. have an additive effect. - 2.60 The study comprises a post-breeding survey, mark-resightings of golden eagles using radio-telemetry, and nest monitoring.
-The model incorporates three age categories, namely fledglings, non-territorial sub-adults and floaters, and territorial birds, with the emphasis being on females, for which annual reproduction is assessed (Shenk et al. in PNAWP PM-II 1998).
+In the absence of pre-construction data and with no reference area, but with alarming numbers of raptors killed as a result of collision with turbines in the Altamont Pass Wind Resource Area, researchers have turned to modelling population dynamics (Hunt et al. 1999, 2002, Thelander & Rugge 2000).
+The aim of this work is to investigate the annual rate of population change in golden eagles, the principal raptor of concern, in order to test whether the population is stable, increasing or decreasing and, ultimately, to determine whether the wind farms significantly increase mortality.

+The study comprises a post-breeding survey, mark-resightings of golden eagles using radiotelemetry and nest monitoring.
+The model incorporates three age categories, namely fledglings, nonterritorial sub-adults and floaters, and territorial birds, with the emphasis being on females, for which annual reproduction is assessed (Shenk et al. 1996).
 Survival and transition between age-categories are also included in the density-dependent model.
-This work will require a long timescale in view of the lifespan of golden eagles and year -to-year variability and is in its early stages at present. - 2.61 Whilst the use of population models is feasible for large raptors, it is costly and a long -term process not necessarily appropriate for some other species nor to all wind farm proposals.
-However, in the case of Altamont, the scale of raptor mortality warranted radical measures as one of the two most notable wind energy locations (the other being Tarifa in Spain) to highlight the potential damage that poorly-sited wind farms can cause.
+This work requires a long timescale to fully verify the model predictions, in view of the lifespan of golden eagles and year-to-year variability.
+The population modelling by Hunt et al. (1999; Hunt 2001) indicated that the golden eagle population was declining in the Altamont region, at least in part due to windplant mortality.

+Mortality attributable to energy generation or transmission was observed mainly in non-breeding sub-adults and floaters (Hunt et al. 2002).
+This was thought to arise when the birds were actively hunting in the wind farm area.
+The lower recorded mortality of juvenile eagles was attributed to their lesser tendency to hunt live prey.
+Most home ranges of breeding birds were outside the wind resource area, which is thought to be the reason why few deaths of radio-tagged breeding adults were recorded in association with wind turbines or powerlines (Hunt et al. 2002).
+This study has not so far recorded a decline in territory occupancy (Hunt et al. 2002).
+However, the high annual losses among sub-adults and floaters could lead to a shortfall of birds of breeding age to occupy territories that become vacant.
+The authors acknowledge that it is not known whether the floaters that enter the breeding population are local or immigrants, and hence whether or not the local population is maintaining a supply of non-breeding adults to buffer the breeding population.

-2.62 Sensitivity analysis was used to determine the effect s on population growth rates of survival of different age classes for a range of species (Morrison et al. 1998).
+Sensitivity analysis was used to determine the effects on population growth rates of survival of different age classes for a range of species (Morrison et al. 1998).
 Notably for eagles, changes in adult survival have the largest impact on population growth.
 This analytical approach was seen as a valuable component of assessments of the influence of wind farms on populations.